Lachee/discord-rpc-csharp/README.md

  - **Full Unity3D Editor** (Contains all the tools, inspectors and helpers for a Unity3D game all in one package).

 # Installation
-Within the Visual Studio solution, there are 3 projects.
-The main library is located in `Discord RPC`, the example project is `DiscordRPC.Example` and a native pipe wrapper is `DiscordRPC.Native`.

 **Dependencies:**
  - Newtonsoft.Json